JujuAdams/Bento/docs/2.3/Topic-Instance-Struct-Diferences.md

         //Reset the draw colour
         draw_set_alpha(c_white);

-        // Draw a highlight over the button is the element is being hovered if (BentoCursorGetHover())
+        //Draw a highlight over the button if the element is being hovered if (BentoCursorGetHover())
         {
 	    	draw_set_alpha(0.5);